Borough of Eastleigh: Transport

 The M3 motorway runs through the north-west of the borough, providing a direct road route to London, and the midlands and north of England via the A34 road which joins the M3 just north of Winchester.
 The M27 motorway also runs through much of the borough, linking Eastleigh to the rest of the south coast.

 There are seven railway stations in the borough, served by the South West Main Line, the Eastleigh to Romsey Line, the Eastleigh to Fareham Line, the West Coastway Line and the Cross Country Route.
-Passenger train operators serving the Eastleigh stations are South Western Railway, CrossCountry and Southern.
+Passenger train operators serving the Eastleigh stations are South Western Railway, CrossCountry and Greater Thameslink Railway.

 Southampton Airport is located in the north west of the borough, just south of the town of Eastleigh itself.
 The airport is the 20th largest in the United Kingdom and flights operate from there to destinations throughout the British Isles (including the Channel Islands) and some destinations in western continental Europe.

 Local bus services in Eastleigh are operated by Bluestar.
 Stagecoach South also operate some services.
 National coach operators such as National Express tend not to serve Eastleigh due to the close proximity of Southampton and Winchester to the borough.
-Megabus does serve Southampton Airport Parkway, on a limited timetable.

 Stoke Lock on the Itchen Navigation near Bishopstoke now with sluices and fish pass.

 The disused Itchen Navigation runs through the north of the borough, and in the south, Hamble is served by the Hamble-Warsash Ferry.